|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The ability of CANDU reactors to operate with natural uranium gives Canada political independence from the USA.
 After the terrorist attacks of 9/11 the USA banned exports to Canada of highly enriched uranium.
 This issue rendered useless several hundred million dollars of Canadian investment in Maple reactors for production of medical isotopes.

-Water cooled and moderated nuclear reactors gain additional power via slow neutron capture by U-238 which breeds plutonium-239 (Pu-239) and higher atomic number actinides, a small portion of which fission.
+Water cooled and moderated nuclear reactors gain additional power via slow neutron capture by U-238 which breeds plutonium-239 (Pu-239) and higher atomic number actinides, a small portion of which fission in place.
 The actinides are responsible for most of the long lived radio toxicity of spent CANDU fuel bundles.
 Much more Pu-239 and actinides would fission if the ratio of fast neutrons to slow neutrons was increased.

 If the neutron spectrum contains primarily fast neutrons the actinides, instead of simply capturing neutrons, preferentially fission.
 The fission process yields much more energy and more fast neutrons.
 Most of the fission products have half lives that are short (< 30 years) as compared to the half lives of actinides in spent CANDU fuel bundles (25,000 years).
 The corresponding fission product toxicity decay lifetimes are short (300 years) as compared to the toxicity decay lifetime of spent CANDU fuel bundles (400,000 years).

 Neutron capture by thorium in a CANDU reactor breeds U-233 in sufficient quantities that U-235 is no longer required to sustain operation in a suitably designed nuclear reactor fleet.
-However, U-233 fission does not produce sufficient extra fast neutrons, beyond those required for breeding thorium into U-233, to dispose of the actinides in the existing inventory of spent CANDU fuel.
+However, U-233 fission does not produce sufficient extra fast neutrons, beyond those required for breeding thorium into U-233, to dispose of the actinides.

 REASONS WHY ELECTRICITY UTILITIES HAVE PREVIOUSLY CHOSEN WATER MODERATED REACTORS: